2022 Men's FIH Hockey Nations Cup

 The 2022 Men's FIH Hockey Nations Cup was the first edition of the Men's FIH Hockey Nations Cup, the annual qualification tournament for the Men's FIH Pro League organised by the International Hockey Federation.
 The tournament was held at the NWU Astro in Potchefstroom, South Africa from 28 November to 4 December 2022.

-South Africa, as the winner, was promoted to the 2023–24 Men's FIH Pro League.
+South Africa beat Ireland in the final and as the winners were promoted to the 2023–24 Men's FIH Pro League.

 Teams

 The eight highest ranked teams not participating in the Men's FIH Pro League participated in the tournament:

 Preliminary round

 All times are local (UTC+2).